umbongodrink/seskillscamp-cloud-linux/DEPLOY WEB APPS.md

 ```
 rsync -aPrh --append -e "ssh -i ~/.ssh/cloudfun1-kip-az-key" ./db_prov.sh "adminuser@20.77.56.252:/home/adminuser/"
 ```
 NOTE: ammend the path to the db_prov.sh script according to your location.
 In my instance, the script was in the current working directory.
+The parameters of the rsync command are as follows:

+-a: Archive mode.
+This flag enables recursion and preserves symbolic links, permissions, timestamps, and other attributes.

+-P: Combines --partial and --progress. --partial keeps partially transferred files to resume them later, and --progress shows the progress during the transfer.
+This isn't super necessary for transferring single files, but for multiple large files, it is pretty essential.
+If a network outage occurs, the rsync transfer can be resumed from the place it left off.

+-r: Recursively transfer directories and their contents.

+-h: Output numbers in a human-readable format.

+--append: Append data onto shorter files.

+-e "ssh -i ~/.ssh/cloudfun1-kip-az-key": Specifies the remote shell program to use, in this case, SSH with a specific identity file (~/.ssh/cloudfun1-kip-az-key).

 If the rsync file transfer is successful, the output will be similar to:
 ```